Registration Updates

 Registration 101

 Wondering which courses you should take next semester?
-Your Bioscience Advisor is happy to help you choose classes that are right for your degree requirements and academic goals.
+Your Biosciences Advisor is happy to help you choose classes that are right for your degree requirements and academic goals.

 Ideally, you should meet with your advisor regularly to go over your long-term degree plan and make adjustments as necessary.
 If you are unsure of how to register or which classes you should choose, we’ve created this guide to help get you started.